Syriacus is deputy news editor at The Citizen, a leading national daily English newspaper in Dar

-He mainly covers major public health and science issues in Tanzania, with special focus on health care financing, health and science news analyses, and human interest features.
-He also produces a weekly health supplement for the paper.
+As a senior reporter, he mainly covers major public health and science issues in Tanzania, with special focus on health care financing, health and science news analyses, and human interest features.
+He also oversees a weekly health supplement for the paper.

 A qualified medical doctor, he received his journalism training while studying medicine and working as a health correspondent with The African in 2009-10.
 He joined The Citizen in 2011.